 Fiber may very well become the standard for residential internet, however it will take a while due to the need for all new infrastructure in order to provide those speeds.

-While there are quite a few fiber optic internet providers nationwide, it's no surprise that some of the best internet providers are at the forefront of creating the necessary infrastructure for this technology.
+While there are quite a few top-tier fiber optic internet providers nationwide, it's no surprise that some of the best internet providers are at the forefront of creating the necessary infrastructure for this technology.

 Fiber Optic Internet Providers